Getting from Arlanda Airport to Stockholm city

 The cheapest direct bus transfer we’ve found is by Flixbus.
 The journey takes 40–45 minutes depending on the time of day and goes straight from Arlanda to City Terminalen in the middle of town.

-AleWi (CC)
+Revi (CC)

-One-way tickets cost from 75 SEK and can be bought online.
-Bear in mind that the fare increases the more seats are sold, so at busy times you’ll pay a lower price if you can book in advance.
+Bear in mind that Flixbus uses dynamic pricing and the fare increases the more seats are sold, so at busy times you’ll pay a lower price if you can book in advance.

-The fare includes one piece of luggage, plus one piece of hand luggage, though you can buy additional bags for around 50 SEK.
+The fare includes one piece of luggage, plus one piece of hand luggage, though you can buy additional bags for around 60 SEK.

-Flygbussarna
+Vy Flygbussarna

-In addition, Flygbussarna airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with round the clock departures.
+In addition, Vy Flygbussarna airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with round the clock departures.

 Tickets can be bought online in advance or on the bus (credit and debit cards only).
 Alternatively, you can can buy online through Viator.